lulebugl/inception/README.md

 Replace `login` with your 42 login everywhere (e.g., volumes path `/home/login/data`, domain `login.42.fr`).

+## Next
+* create config file for php-fpm and wordpress

 ## Global TODO
 - [ ] Create a dedicated Docker network in `docker-compose.yml` (no host network, no links)
 - [ ] Ensure each service image name matches its service name